ziotom78/lezioni-astronomia/tomasi-astro2-lezione-07.md

 <tbody>
 <tr>
 <td>
--   In *First attempt at a theory of the arrangement and motion of the sidereal system* (1922) usa le parallassi e criteri statistici per stimare la forma della Via Lattea.
+-   In *First attempt at a theory of the arrangement and motion of the sidereal system* (1922), he used parallaxes and statistics to estimate the shape of the Milky Way.

--   Sottostima molto l'arrossamento, e il suo modello è accurato solo ad alte latitudini Galattiche.
+-   He severely underestimated stellar reddening, so that his model is accurate only at high Galactic latitudes.
 </td>
 <td>
 ![](images/jacobus_kapteyn.jpg){width=880px}